 This luxurious 14-day Sri Lanka itinerary will take you to the island's most important religious, historic and natural sites.
 You'll see remnants of ancient civilizations and visit intricately-adorned Hindu and Buddhist temples, some of them millennia old.
 On this tour you'll also see more recent history preserved in the inland cities of Kandy and Nuwara Eliya, home to colonial vestiges and stunning mountain scenery.
 You'll also take safaris through Sri Lankan wilderness, seeing the country’s protected areas and spotting a wide range of wildlife including elephants, monkeys and deer.
 Each night of your trip, you'll stay in a luxury resort, relaxing in style after a full day exploring Sri Lanka's treasures.This itinerary is an example.
 It’s designed to inspire you and provide you with thoughtfully curated ideas.
 You can choose to do this exact itinerary or completely personalize it.
 All trips are 100% bespoke.

 After a leisurely breakfast at your hotel, you'll depart for the ancient city of Polonnaruwa – another UNESCO World Heritage Site, 80 minutes away.
 Here, you'll see 12th-century palace ruins, religious and royal statues, stupas and more.
 For a proper understanding of the site, you'll visit the Archaeological Museum.
 For lunch, enjoy an authentic Sri Lankan meal with a family in the local village.
 Next, you have the option to take an elephant ride through the jungle of Habarana.
 In the evening, you'll visit Dambulla Cave Temple, a sacred site with cave shrines containing ancient statues and paintings.
 Most caves feature effigies of the Buddha, but some pay tribute to Hindu gods, such as Vishnu and Ganesh.
 There are five main caves, the oldest dating back to the 1st-century BC.
 Return to relax at your hotel.

 After breakfast at the hotel, you'll make your way to Trincomalee (around 2 hours' drive), a major port city that overlooks the stunning Trincomalee Harbor.
 Here, you will visit the Koneswaram Temple, a medieval Hindu temple complex that sits atop a cliff at the edge of the sea.
 Next, you'll see the Kanniya Hot Water Wells, where locals bathe in square, shallow wells full of hot spring water.
 In the afternoon you have free time to spend on the beaches of Trincomalee.
 The coastline here features wide sandy shores and bright blue waters, perfect for a romantic afternoon stroll before you settle into your hotel in Trincomalee for the night.
-We recommend the luxurious Nilaveli Beach property or the Jungle Beach Resort.

 Today you'll see the Girihandusaya Buddhist Temple, just north of Trincomalee in the small Tamil village of Thiriyai.
 The temple houses what may be the oldest dagoba – Sinhalese for stupa – in the world.
 Next, you'll take a trip to Pigeon Island, where you can enjoy leisure time exploring the protected coastline here.
 Pigeon Island is located in one of Sri Lanka's two National Marine Parks, and is actually two rocky islets – one of which is surrounded by coral reefs.
 A variety of turtles and rock pigeons call this area home - you may be lucky enough to spot some.
 In the evening, return to your beachside resort in Trincomalee.